RMBaez/Benign/README.md

 <h2>Questions</h2>

-- <b>How many logs are ingested from the month of March, 2022?</b>
+- <b>1.
+How many logs are ingested from the month of March, 2022?</b>
-- <b>Imposter Alert: There seems to be an imposter account observed in the logs, what is the name of that user?</b>
+- <b>2.
+Imposter Alert: There seems to be an imposter account observed in the logs, what is the name of that user?</b>
-- <b>Which user from the HR department was observed to be running scheduled tasks?</b>
+- <b>3.
+Which user from the HR department was observed to be running scheduled tasks?</b>
-- <b>Which user from the HR department executed a system process (LOLBIN) to download a payload from a file-sharing host.</b>
+- <b>4.
+Which user from the HR department executed a system process (LOLBIN) to download a payload from a file-sharing host.</b>
-- <b>To bypass the security controls, which system process (lolbin) was used to download a payload from the internet?</b>
+- <b>5.
+To bypass the security controls, which system process (lolbin) was used to download a payload from the internet?.</b></b>
-- <b>What was the date that this binary was executed by the infected host? format (YYYY-MM-DD)</b>
+- <b>6.
+What was the date that this binary was executed by the infected host? format (YYYY-MM-DD)</b>
-- <b>Which third-party site was accessed to download the malicious payload?</b>
+- <b>7.
+Which third-party site was accessed to download the malicious payload?</b>
-- <b>What is the name of the file that was saved on the host machine from the C2 server during the post-exploitation phase?</b>
+- <b>8.
+What is the name of the file that was saved on the host machine from the C2 server during the post-exploitation phase?</b>
-- <b>The suspicious file downloaded from the C2 server contained malicious content with the pattern THM{..........}; what is that pattern?</b>
+- <b>9.
+The suspicious file downloaded from the C2 server contained malicious content with the pattern THM{..........}; what is that pattern?</b>
-- <b>What is the URL that the infected host connected to?</b>
+- <b>10.
+What is the URL that the infected host connected to?</b>